+In addition, a “category boost” value can be specified.
+This adds the category boost value to all categories associated to mentions that appeared in the category description and thus gives more weight to fragments appearing in the description of the category.

+Node Matcher modules

-Node Matcher module: class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)
+class NodeMatcherLongestOnly (eu.excitementproject.tl.composition.nodematcher)

 This implementation of the NodeMatcher module compares an input fragment graph to an input entailment graph and tries to find the longest match: It starts with the complete statement, on which the fragment graph was built (i.e., the statement containing all modifiers), and tries to find a matching node in the entailment graph.
 If a match is found, it returns this matching node; otherwise it tries to match the strings on the next level of the fragment graph, i.e. the statements in which one modifier is missing.
 Again, if a match is found, the node(s) are returned, otherwise the process continues until the base statement (in which all modifiers are removed) is reached.

-Internally, this implementation uses two additional (non-API) methods:

-NodeMatch findMatchingNodesForMention(EntailmentUnitMention mentionToBeFound, EntailmentGraphRaw entailmentGraph)

-The purpose of this method is to find nodes in the entailment graph that match a particular mention.
-In this prototypical implementation, it goes through all the nodes in the entailment graph and compares the mentionToBeFound to all mentions associated to the nodes in the graph.

-@param mentionToBeFound – the entailment unit mention to be found in the graph

-@param entailmentGraph – the raw entailment graph against which the mention is matched

-@return (NodeMatch) a node match for the mention to be found

-double getNodeScore(EntailmentUnitMention mentionToBeFound, EntailmentUnit eu)

-This method computes a score expressing how well the mention matches the entailment graph node.
-In this prototypical implementation, it simply returns 1, if the mention exactly matches one of the mentions associated to the node, if not, it returns 0.

-@param mentionToBeFound – the entailment unit mention to be found in the graph

-@param eu – the entailment unit the mentionToBeFound is matched against

-@return (double) score expressing how well the mention matches the node
+If the longest match is found, then its entailed nodes can be added to the set of the matched nodes.

+class NodeMatcherLuceneSimple (eu.excitementproject.tl.composition.nodematcher)

+This implementation of the NodeMatcher module compares an input fragment graph to an input entailment graph.
+It provides methods for transforming the entailment graph into a Lucene index and to convert a fragment graph into a Lucene query, which can be matched against this index.
+For efficiency reasons, it compares the base statement of the fragment graph only.
+If a matching node is found, it returns this node together with the confidence score of the match.

 Category Annotator Module: class CategoryAnnotatorAllCats (eu.excitementproject.tl.composition.categoryannotator)

-The CategoryAnnotator module adds category annotation to an input CAS, based on an input set of NodeMatch-es.
-This requires the combination of category information in the NodeMatch-es to category confidence scores.
-Each NodeMatch in the input set of NodeMatch-es holds exactly one EntailmentUnitMention M (found in the input CAS), which is associated to a list of PerNodeScore-s P. Each PerNodeScore in P refers to a tuple of an EntailmentUnit E (a node in a raw entailment graph) and a confidence score p denoting the confidence of M matching E.
+The CategoryAnnotator module adds category annotation to an input CAS based on an input set of NodeMatch-es.
+Each NodeMatch in the input set of NodeMatch-es holds exactly one EntailmentUnitMention M (found in the input CAS), which is associated to a set of PerNodeScore-s P. Each PerNodeScore in P refers to a tuple of an EquivalenceClass E (a node in a collapsed entailment graph) and a confidence score s denoting the confidence of M matching E.

+For computing the final confidence score for a particular category, we need to combine the category confidence computed for a particular node with the confidence of the match.

-In this implementation of the CategoryAnnotator module, category confidence scores are computed in the following way:
+In this implementation of the CategoryAnnotator module, final category confidence scores for a particular M are computed in two steps.

-For each P, we first collect the category distribution on the node by retrieving the category of each of the m mentions associated to P and storing the sum of occurrences of this category.
-Let's refer to the category as c, and to the sum as sum(c).
+For each per node score py in P, we first compute a score per category cx associated to this per node score by multiplying the confidence score of this category f(cx) (as computed using the ConfidenceCalculator module) with sy, i.e., the confidence of the match:

-In the second step, we compute a score s(c) for each category occurring on the node using the following formula:

-s(c) = p * sum(c) / m

-To compute the final category confidence, all scores for a particular category are summed up and, in the end, divided by the total number of NodeMatch-es.
+score(py,cx) =f(cx)*sy

+Going through all per node scores in P, we then sum up all scores per category and divide them by the total number of per node scores in P to compute the final confidence score for the xth category score(cx):score(cx) = y=0mscore(py,cx)m

 Implementation of Top Levels

-Use Case 1: class UseCaseOneRunnerPrototype (eu.excitementproject.tl.toplevel.usecaseonerunner)
+Use Case 1: class UseCaseOneRunnerPrototype [Vivi] (eu.excitementproject.tl.toplevel.usecaseonerunner)